rhaugerud/DRI-HOP/README.md

 To install this toolbox:

-(1) Tap the big green Clone or download button at the right of the Github window .
-Select Download ZIP.
+(1) Tap the big green "Clone or download" button at the right of the Github window.
+Select "Download ZIP".

 (2) Unzip the downloaded file (probably DRIHOP-master.zip).
 You should have a folder named DRIHOP-master.
 Place this folder someplace useful where you can find it.